w1nterl0ng/cc-dice/private/private.md

-### Keep information here that you want accessibly only by the server, not client.
+### Keep information here that you want accessible only by the server, not client.
 Like api keys.